ahessl/Final/README.md

-# Manipulating _.csv_ Files that Contain a Variety of Data in Different Formatts
+# How to Read and Edit Hobo Files from the Same Instrument

 ## Table of contents
 * [Introduction](#Introduction)